 Black Mothers’ Breastfeeding Summit

-On Saturday, August 27, 2016, my husband and I had the amazing opportunity to attend the Black Mothers’ Breastfeeding Summit at the Charles H. Wright African American Museum in Detroit.
+On Saturday, August 27, 2016, Travis and I had the amazing opportunity to attend the Black Mothers’ Breastfeeding Summit at the Charles H. Wright African American Museum in Detroit.

 I had the privilege of meeting with Kiddada Green, one of the co-creators of Black Breastfeeding Week.
 She was very gracious in answering a few questions for me about Black Breastfeeding Week and the Black Mothers’ Breastfeeding Association.